mindovermiles262/jenkins_global_library/README.md

 A collection of useful libraries for Jenkins.

+## Gotcha's

+* Jenkins Plugin [Pipeline Utility Steps](https://plugins.jenkins.io/pipeline-utility-steps/) needs to be installed for `readYaml` function to work in `vars/dataeng.groovy`

 ## Loading this Library

 You can add this library to your Jenkins instance by logging into your Jenkins admin portal.
 Then do the following: